TritonDataCenter/node-libmanta/docs/index.md

     Copyright (c) 2014, Joyent, Inc.
 -->

+# node-libmanta

+This repo serves to hold any/all common code that is shared between Manta components.

 # Mahi

-This package contains a node client for communicating with Mahi, which is the authentication/identity cache that Manta maintains in redis.
+This package contains a node client for communicating with [Mahi](https://github.com/joyent/mahi), which is the authentication/identity cache that Manta maintains in redis.

 ## createMahiClient(options)